-facility located on a greenfield site-would not fit into any of the above categories.
-162 Instead, the project would constitute a "clean coal facility" as that term is used in the Section 1-10 (definitions) of the IPA Act.
-163
+Based on conversations with the Sargas team and the project description provided by Sargas in its comments on the IPA's draft plan, the IPA understands that the proposed Sargas project-a high-pressure combustion facility located on a greenfield site-would not fit into any of the above categories.172 Instead, the project would constitute a "clean coal facility" as that term is used in the Section 1-10 (definitions) of the IPA Act.173

-The Agency does not have a mechanism for considering sourcing agreements from a standard, non-delineated "clean coal facility" for inclusion in its Plan, and Sargas has not submitted sourcing agreements to the Agency for consideration.
-Instead, Sargas has requested that the Agency include a competitive clean coal procurement in its 2015 Procurement Plan.
-Sargas's view, the Agency's authority to conduct a competitive clean coal procurement for projects such as Sargas stems from the broad language of the clean coal portfolio standard as manifest in Section 1-75(d)(1) of the IPA Act.
-165
+The IPA Act does not direct the Agency to consider sourcing agreements from a standard, non-delineated "clean coal facility" for inclusion in its Plan, and Sargas has not submitted sourcing agreements to the Agency for consideration.
+Instead, Sargas has requested that the Agency include a competitive clean coal procurement in its 2015 Procurement Plan.174 In Sargas's view, the Agency's authority to conduct a competitive clean coal procurement for projects such as Sargas stems from the broad language of the clean coal portfolio standard as manifest in Section 1-75(d)(1) of the IPA Act.175

 The IPA has concerns with this proposal.
-The clean coal portfolio standard contains a rate impact cap, limiting the average net increase to ratepayers to a maximum 2.015% for sourcing agreements with clean coal facilities executed pursuant to the IPA's Plan.
-Plan.
+The clean coal portfolio standard contains a rate impact cap, limiting the average net increase to ratepayers to a maximum 2.015% for sourcing agreements with clean coal facilities executed pursuant to the IPA's Plan.176 Based on representations made by FutureGen in February 2013, FutureGen 2.0's expected rate impact would be 1.32%, or approximately 65% of the statutory limit.177 Sargas has represented having a cost structure lower than FutureGen with output of roughly half that of FutreGen's; assuming sourcing agreements similar to FutureGen's, and assuming the accuracy of FutureGen's rate impact representations, it is possible that both projects could fit under this threshold.